Last Updated on 05/24/2021 by FilipiKnow

 - A clear screenshot of the error message, if applicable

-- Image/scanned copy of your UMID card or any valid ID
+- Image/scanned copy of your UMID card or 2 valid IDs.

 3. Leave a comment on the official SSS Facebook page.